 Please found below our fish stock recipe

 Fist to start, be sure all your seafood is fresh and keep them during all the cooking process at the top of a container with ice to avoid them to spoil.
 Reserve the prawns and half of the clam and mussels to decorate at the end.
 Clean the shrimps and squids and cut the squids into rings and fish and octopus into squares.
-Keep it.
+Set aside.

-Cut the onion, half green pepper, half red pepper, tomato and garlic subtly.
-Cut the rest of the pepper on julienne and keep them apart to use it at the end.
+Dice onion, half of the green pepper, half of the red pepper, tomato and garlic.
+Cut the rest of the pepper on julienne and keep them apart to use it as a garnish.

 In a large and thick-bottomed paella pan, start by sautéing the onion.
 Once the onion is crystallized, add the garlic and let to cook just one minute, before to add the rest.
-Add the peppers and let them cut for two more minutes.
-Raise the temperature to high heat and sauté the all seafood one by one for about two minutes each, starting with shrimp, squid, octopus, clams, mussels and finally fish, allowing them to seal.
+Add the peppers and let them cook for two more minutes.
+Raise the temperature to high heat and sauté all seafood, one by one, for about two minutes each, starting with shrimp, squid, octopus, clams, mussels and finally fish, allowing them to seal.

 Remove the seafood from the paella pan, without putting out the fire and add the saffron to fry it for a few seconds, add petit pois and tomatoes and fry it.
 Add the rice.
 Fry for about five minutes, mixing well all the ingredients avoiding them to burn.
 Cover completely the rice with the previously prepared stock, which must be hot at the time of throwing it into the rice.